DavidNHill/mspe.node/mspe.node/README.md

       .y
       .value
 ```
 Only revealed tiles need to be sent.
 This excludes all flagged tiles.
+Tiles without a value property are ignored.

 The response is a Javascript Object (called response below) containing the following
 ```